 4. What specialist services and expertise can be accessed by the setting?

 All our staff are highly trained and experienced.
 We attend regular training to improve and develop our practice.
-We access professional support from Educational Psychologists, Seniss and any training needs for our practitioners to support children in our setting that require additional support.
-We work closely with the speech and language team and have built professional relationships and links with other agencies throughout the local authority.
+We access professional support from Educational Psychologists, SENISS, Consortia, and any training needs for our practitioners to support children in our setting that require additional support.
+We work closely with the speech and language team and the health visiting team and have built professional relationships and links with other agencies throughout the local authority.

 We are members of the national day nursery association.

-Staff have a range of qualifications across the setting including first aid, and have accessed training in Autism Awareness, behaviour management and many other areas.
+Staff have a range of qualifications across the setting including first aid, and have accessed training in Autism Awareness, behaviour management, Sensory Processing, Makaton, Speech and Language, Epilepsy Awareness, Portage and many other areas.
+When needed we also work with community nurses to support children who require specialist interventions such as peg/tube feeding, mobility aids or medical interventions.

 5. How accessible is the setting?